felixchenier/NextWheel/firmware/arduino_esp32/README.md

 1. Modify [lib/NextWheel/src/config/WiFiConfig.h](lib/NextWheel/src/config/WiFiConfig.h) with your WiFi information.
 2. Go to the PlatformIO menu (left toolbar with alien icon)
-3. Click on *Build the Filesystem Image* (static files that are stored in the flash memory)
+3. Click on *Platform/Build the Filesystem Image* (static files that are stored in the flash memory)
-4. Click on *Upload Filesystem Image*
+4. Click on *Platform/Upload Filesystem Image*
+5. Click on *General/Build*
-5. Click on *General/Upload*
+6. Click on *General/Upload*

 ## Running